Grobari: 2000s

 By the end of the year both Bjeković and Zečević resigned from their positions.

 Ban from Europe

 In the 2007–08 UEFA cup, Partizan Belgrade was disqualified from further competition because of football hooliganism against Zrinjski Mostar.
 Grobari traveled in numbers to Mostar where they fought with the police and also Zrinjski fans.
 Partizan won the tie 11–1 on aggregate.

 2011 split

 In late August 2011, another split among Grobari occurred.
 A faction of fans calling themselves Zabranjeni (The Forbidden) accused the club board of denying them entrance to the stadium.
 They are also in disagreement with some other Grobari subgroups, primarily Alcatraz.
 They attend the games of other teams from Partizan multi-sports club, such as ice hockey or women's basketball teams.
 In November, a small group were at the match against Borac Čačak.
 In 2012, they started attending Partizan football games on the east stand.

+Contemporary period (2021-present)

+In 2021, after the arrest of prominent south stand leader, Veljko Belivuk and his crew, tribune was relatively damaged after years of separation, split and internal infighting for domination.
+During that period FK Partizan was in heavy period due to various criminal complaints and alleged manipulation by then director of the club, Miloš Vazura, Grobari from the south stand called for a boycott of Partizan's football games.
+During that time, KK Partizan's new team and incoming legendary coach, Željko Obradović, saw enormous success and Grobari mainly attended basketball and handball matches of the club.
+In 2024 a protest took place in Belgrade against the administration of Partizan's football club, which turned out to be a success.
+Most of the groups returned to the south stand in the beginning of 2024–25 Serbian SuperLiga season, marking the end of the boycott, and possibly new wave of younger, fresher fans at the south stand.
+This marked the time when Grobari displayed only general marks and banners of the supporters and not having individual groups display their banners too, symbolizing the end of the divide that was happening in the last decade and more.
+During 2025–26 EuroLeague season, KK Partizan experienced harsh 4-7 beginning of the season, making coach Željko Obradović officially leave the club.
+Grobari decided to surprise and wait him at Nikola Tesla Airport while he was returning from Athens.
+It sparked massive pushback and chants against Ostoja Mijailović, president of the club, for allegedly manipulating decisions made by Obradović to make him step down from coach of the club, without him officially firing him, due to Obradović supporting ongoing protests in Serbia.

 Structure

 Grobari's organizational structure is relatively decentralized, consisting of multiple subgroups based at the south stand.
 The number, influence, and visibility of these subgroups have varied over time.